wazuh/wazuh-documentation/source/proof-of-concept-guide/aws-infrastructure-monitoring.rst

         </service>
       </wodle>

 #.
-Restart the Wazuh manager to apply changes.
+Restart the Wazuh manager to apply the changes.

     .. code-block:: console